Introduction

 Daily Checks: A Preventive Measure

-Daily checks can be simple.
-You can use your fingers to feel the soil or a moisture meter for accurate readings.
-If the top inch or two of the soil feels dry, it’s time to water.
-These regular checks help you spot issues early, like root rot from too much water or wilting from not enough.
-Also, keep an eye on the leaves and flowers for any signs of trouble, as these can show hydration problems too.
+Daily checks are simple.
+Use your fingers to feel the soil or a moisture meter for accurate readings.
+If the top inch or two feels dry, it’s time to water.
+Regular checks help you catch problems early, such as root rot from excess water or wilting from lack of water.

-• Ensure your plants are well-hydrated for strong growth
+- Ensure plants are well-hydrated for optimal growth

 Regular Monitoring: The Key to Vibrant Blooms